 Wood finish (if necessary)

+The first phase is planning.
 Using grid paper with an easy-to-interpret scale, sketch out your yard and a location for your deck.
 An easy scale to use is 1 square = 1 foot.
-Your deck will be a much easier structure to build if you choose a relatively flat spot in your yard, since sloped or uneven ground will mean a lot of digging and excavating.
+Your deck will be easier to build if you choose a relatively flat spot in your yard, since sloped or uneven ground will mean a lot of digging and excavating.
 Use a dotted line to represent the outer perimeter of your deck in your sketch.
 In our example, we are building a very simple 10 ft. x 10-ft. deck.

 Next, sketch in a center joist to run down the middle of your deck.
 Then, sketch joists running every 18 inches (three grid squares) in both directions from the middle joist.
 The last joists can stop as much as 6 inches from the edge of the deck.
 It's fine for the surface decking to overhang these last support joists by a few inches.
 In fact, this is preferable, because it will allow the concrete support piers be recessed slightly from the edge of the deck, hiding them from view.